hyperledger/iroha/docs/source/rfc-configuration-overhaul.md

 #### Rationale

 - **Clarity:** Consistent naming reduces ambiguity, allowing users to more easily understand and predict parameter names.
-- **Documentation Ease:** A unified naming convention simplifies the documentation process, ensuring coherence and easier updates.
+- **Ease of Documentation:** A unified naming convention simplifies the documentation process, ensuring coherence and easier updates.
-- **Error Minimisation:** Predictable and clear naming reduces the risk of configuration errors by users.
+- **Error Prevention:** Predictable and clear naming reduces the risk of configuration errors by users.

 #### Proposed Renamings